 Learn About Some of Our Tanzu Kubernetes Grid Integrated Edition Features

-TKGI integrates with VMware NSX-T Data Center to provide pod-level container networking, load balancing, and security policies.
-You can install TKGI on vSphere with NSX-T Data Center in two ways:
+TKGI integrates with VMware NSX Data Center to provide pod-level container networking, load balancing, and security policies.
+You can install TKGI on vSphere with NSX Data Center in two ways:

 You can deploy stateful workloads with TKGI on vSphere on Kubernetes clusters.
-TKGI supports the vSphere Cloud Provider storage plugin through Project Hatchway.
-This native integration supports Kubernetes storage primitives for volumes, including Persistent Volumes (PV), Persistent Volume Claims (PVC), Storage Classes and Stateful Sets.
+TKGI supports the legacy vSphere Cloud Provider storage plugin for vSphere Volumes as well as supporting Cloud Native Storage (CNS) using the vSphere Cloud Storage Interface (CSI) driver.
+This encompasses Kubernetes storage primitives for volumes, including Persistent Volumes (PV), Persistent Volume Claims (PVC), Storage Classes and Stateful Sets.
 It also provides enterprise-grade storage features such as Storage Policy Based Management (SPBM) with VMware vSAN to Kubernetes-based applications.

-Learn how to create a multi-tenant environment for each Kubernetes cluster when using TKGI on vSphere with NSX-T. Also, with NSX-T micro-segmentation, Kubernetes namespaces can be secured for multiple teams using a shared cluster.
-You can create NST-T network profiles to customize network resources such as load balancer size, node and pod networks, and DNS configuration.
+Learn how to create a multi-tenant environment for each Kubernetes cluster when using TKGI on vSphere with NSX.
+Also, with NSX micro-segmentation, Kubernetes namespaces can be secured for multiple teams using a shared cluster.
+You can create NSX Network Profiles to customize network resources such as load balancer size, node and pod networks, and DNS configuration.

 Learn how to secure your container workload images using VMware Harbor Registry, a private registry server that stores and distributes container images.
 In addition to providing RBAC (Role-Based Access Control) and LDAP/AD support, Harbor provides container image vulnerability scanning, policy-based image replication, and notary and auditing services.
 Harbor is an open-source project that is part of the Cloud Native Computing Foundation.